1560 Sherman Avenue,

 The Valencia Theater, one of downtown Evanston’s most popular movie houses, closed in 1975.

-The Valencia Theater has since been razed, replaced in the early-1980’s by an eighteen-story building that now houses the world headquarters of Rotary International.
+The Valencia Theater was demolished in 1975, replaced in the early-1980’s by an eighteen-story building that now houses the world headquarters of Rotary International.